masalinas/poc-ethereum-blockchain/README.md

 We need install all of these dependencies to develope and deploy a smart contract in a Ethereum local blockchain

-- **Metamask chrome extension**: Ethereum chrome wallet manager Install Google Extension Metamask from Chrome externsions
+- **Metamask chrome extension**: Ethereum chrome wallet manager Install Google Extension Metamask from Chrome extensions

 - **Ganache**: Ethereum local Blockchain
     Download from [trufflesuite](https://www.trufflesuite.com/ganache)